 First, get tools for the basics.
 My favorites are:

-- PageSpeed Insights for speed analysis
+- PageSpeed Insights analyzes speed in technical SEO auditing.

 Setting Clear Audit Goals